 Some do-it-yourselfers have gone beyond basic creams and lotions.
 They’ve created their own home lines of cocoa butter skin care products.
 Some people combine cocoa butter with various oils—such as coconut or vitamin E oil—and use the mixture as a moisturizing shampoo.
 Others use it to make their own shaving lotion.

 Cocoa butter is considered safe to use on your skin.
 The makers of cocoa butter creams say it’s safe to use during pregnancy.
 For people who are sensitive to cocoa butter or other ingredients found in cocoa butter products, it may cause a rash or other allergic reaction.

 Some have questioned the effects of the ingredients added to cocoa butter products.
-A 2015 study found that one cocoa butter product had anti-estrogenic effects.
+A found that one cocoa butter product had anti-estrogenic effects.
 This means it reduced or blocked the effects of the female hormone, estrogen, on the body.
 Being exposed to products with anti-estrogenic effects might have an effect on an adolescent’s development during puberty.
 Yet this evidence is still new, and cocoa butter hasn’t been proven to affect children’s development.